4d/go-mobile/docs/project-definition/actions.md

 ### Defining custom input controls

-A custom input control is associated to a `**manifest.json**` file and (optionally) Swift or Kotlin source code.
+A custom input control is associated to a `manifest.json` file and (optionally) Swift or Kotlin source code.
 The custom input control files must be stored into a subfolder at the following location:

 `myProject/Resources/Mobile/inputControls/`

-The `manifest.json` file contains different attributes such as **name** and **type**, depending on the input control type (see below).
+The `manifest.json` file contains several attributes such as **name**, **type**, **format**, etc. depending on the input control category (selection or action).

 ### Selection input controls